 This course further develops the basic skills presented in French 8.
 More sophisticated vocabulary and grammatical structures will be studied, including but not limited to the past tense of verbs.
-Topic discussed will include, City life, Paris, Shopping and fashion, leisure activities, and Francophone cuisine.
+Topic discussed will include: Sports and Health; home life; clothing and accessories; and Travel.
 The course workbook used in French 8 will also be used in French 9.
 Students will be able to connect and engage with others and learn to be contributors with their peers.
 As well, they will also continue to develop analytical, critical and creative skills.
-There will also be a focus on francophone culture and history and geography.
+There will also be a focus on francophone culture, stories, history, geography, and First Nations stories.